 #11: Clean Up

 When it’s time to clean up, simply remove the paper you placed down at the beginning of pumpkin carving and toss.
 Easy!
-If there are any spots on the kitchen table that need to be cleaned, grab a natural cleaning spray and a microfiber all-purpose cleaning cloth and give your kitchen table a good clean.
+If there are any spots on the kitchen table that need to be cleaned, grab a natural cleaning spray and a microfiber cleaning cloth and give your kitchen table a good clean.
 If you chose to carve your pumpkin on the floor, grab your O-Cedar® ProMist® MAX Microfiber Spray Mop and quick clean any areas that have pumpkin pulp left behind.

 Use these easy steps to avoid a potential pumpkin mess while pumpkin carving this fall.
 Happy Halloween everyone!